zexalistic/c-to-python-converter/README.md

 You opened **main.h** and found there are customized variable types *MY_BOOL* and *MY_INT*.
 They are defined in **Samples\sample.h**.
 Thus, you need to write below in config.json:
 > "h_files_to_parse": ["Samples\\\sample.h"],

-You found there is a prefix before function *hello_world* and there is no prefix before *hello_world_2*.
-This prefix is usually necessary as a sign to export the function to dll files.
-Thus, you need to add this prefix in config.json; leave it blank if there is no prefix.
+A prefix is usually necessary when you want to export the function to dll files.
+Thus, we use this as a sign to distinguish the C functions you want to wrap.
+You need to write the prefix in config.json.
+In **main.h**, the prefix is *FUNC_PREFIX*:
 > "func_header": "FUNC_PREFIX",

-Some hardware engineers prefer to add an empty macro before function parameters to map a real pin.
-E.g.
- FUNC_PREFIX MY_INT hello_world(IN MY_BOOL something);
- If any, you need to declare them in config.json.
-If not, just ignore.
-This is commented by default.
- > "func_param_decorator": "IN|OUT|INOUT",

 The device handler in hardware is complex and usually wrapped separatedly, so I leave a special entry for these types.
 The parser will bypass these types and not recognize them as a common structure pointer.
 You need to add these types in config.json:
 > "exception_dict": {"MY_STRUCT_PTR": "c_void_p"},